The Best Time to Visit Thailand: Everything You Need to Know for the Perfect Trip

 The Hot Season (March to June)

-If you don’t mind the heat and wish to experience Thailand with fewer crowds, the hot season can be a fantastic time to visit.
-Although temperatures are very high, it’s also when the sea is calmest and the skies are clearest.
-The average temperatures during these months vary from 30°C to 38°C (86°F to 100°F), so don’t forget to pack your sunscreen.
+If you don't mind the heat and want to experience Thailand with fewer crowds, the hot season can be a fantastic time to visit.
+The summer months bring average temperatures of 30°C to 38°C (86°F to 100°F), so pack your sunscreen.
+On the upside, this is when the sea is at its calmest and the skies are at their clearest — making it a genuinely good time for snorkelling and diving.

 Where to Go During the Hot Season

 The southern islands of Thailand come to life from March to June.
-Phuket, Koh Phi Phi, and Koh Lanta are perfect destinations during these months, while the Gulf islands like Koh Samui, Koh Tao, and Koh Phangan offer snorkeling, diving, and idyllic beaches.
+Phuket, Koh Phi Phi, and Koh Lanta are excellent choices along the Andaman coast.
+The Gulf of Thailand islands — including Ko Samui, Koh Tao, and Koh Phangan — offer crystal-clear water ideal for snorkelling and diving.
+Hua Hin and Cha-Am also stay dry and sunny well into May, making them great alternatives to the busier islands.

-In Bangkok, sightseeing is still feasible, but it’s best done early in the morning or late in the afternoon to avoid the highest temperatures.
-If you are struggling with the intense heat, air-conditioned cafes, rooftop bars, and shopping malls offer perfect escapes from the sun.
+In Bangkok, sightseeing is still very much feasible during the hot season, but it's best done early in the morning or late in the afternoon to avoid the highest temperatures.
+Air-conditioned cafes, rooftop bars, and shopping malls offer welcome escapes from the midday heat.

 Festivals and Events